alexkibler/spellbook3-client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## TODO
+* Create spellbook
+* Lookup all spellbooks by user
+* Get all spells by spellbook
+* Add spells to spellbook
+* Delete spell from spellbook
+* Admin page (Add/Edit/Delete spell, View all spellbooks, edit spellbook)